What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 12. Summary | How to enjoy Hinamatsuri and pass on the tradition to the next generation

-By preserving tradition while also incorporating modern ways to enjoy it, everyone in the family can feel the joy, meaning, and memories of Hinamatsuri deep in their hearts.
+By preserving tradition while incorporating modern ways to enjoy it, everyone in the family can feel the joy, meaning, and memories of Hinamatsuri deep in their hearts.

 Let's continue to cherish the traditions of Hinamatsuri and have fun together.

-"Girls' Festival" is pronounced "Hinamatsuri."
+"Doll Festival" is pronounced "Hinamatsuri."

-In kanji, it is written as "Girls' Festival."
+In kanji, it is written as "Hinamatsuri."

-In English it is called "Doll Festival" or "Girl's Day."
+In English, it is called "Doll Festival" or "Girl's Day."

 Hina Matsuri is also known as "Hina Matsuri" in English-speaking countries and is introduced as a part of Japanese culture.